alphagov/government-service-design-manual/guides-and-toolkits/working-in-an-agile-way/writinguserstories.md

 ## Stories only work in an agile team

 User stories are dependent on regular face-to-face communication between developers and customer representatives.
-Your product/service owner and other customer representatives need to be available to developers every day, and have sufficient time to think through and answer questions.
+Your product/service manager and other customer representatives need to be available to developers every day, and have sufficient time to think through and answer questions.
 Don't underestimate how time-consuming this work can be!

 ## Where stories come from